Closed-Loop Supervised Fine-Tuning of Tokenized Traffic Models: Additional experiment results

 \subsection{WOSAC leaderboard}

-In Table~\ref{table:waymo_test_full} we provide the results of all metrics for the top 10 entries on the WOSAC leaderboard\footnote{\url{https://waymo.com/open/challenges/2024/sim-agents/}}, accessed right before the submission deadline (Nov 15, 2024, 07:59 AM UTC).
+In \cref{table:waymo_test_full} we provide the results of all metrics for leading entries on the WOSAC leaderboard\footnote{\url{https://waymo.com/open/challenges/2024/sim-agents/}}, accessed before the camera-ready deadline of CVPR 2025 (March 14, 2025).
 We also provide the results of our reproduced SMART-tiny, trained via BC and used as the starting point for our fine-tuning experiments.
 Our method achieves the best performance across nearly all metrics.
-Notably, an anonymous concurrent work, MM-GPT, has recently made multiple submissions and achieved a high ranking on the leaderboard.
-Nevertheless, our method still outperforms the best MM-GPT model in the majority of the metrics.
+Notably, a concurrent work, UniMM~\cite{lin2025revisitmixturemodelsmultiagent} (previously called MM-GPT), has recently made multiple submissions and achieved a high ranking on the leaderboard.
+Nevertheless, our method still outperforms the best UniMM model in the majority of the metrics.

-The main caveat of our method is the exceptionally low linear acceleration likelihood.
-We believe this may be caused by the limitations of the action token vocabulary we used, as the SMART-tiny we reproduced also has a very low linear acceleration likelihood compared to the original submission of SMART-tiny on the leaderboard.
-We will continue to investigate this performance discrepancy between the original SMART-tiny and our reproduced SMART-tiny.